Last Updated on November 26, 2023 by Dee

 The Best Resolution for Digital Art

-The best resolution for digital art would be 300dpi, which can be suitable for print as well.
+The best resolution for digital art would be 300 dpi, which can also be suitable for print.
 The higher the dpi or PPI (pixels per inch) is, the greater detail you will achieve in your work.

 However, if your resolution is good enough but still looks pixelated, you may need to increase the digital canvas size.
 The canvas size should be twice the size of your final product.